Experimental drug shows promise for rare amyloidosis

 Summary

-This study tested a drug called belantamab mafodotin in 35 people with AL amyloidosis, a rare disease where abnormal proteins build up in organs.
-All participants had already received at least one prior treatment.
-The goal was to see how many patients achieved a significant reduction in disease markers, while also monitoring side effects.
-The trial is complete, and results will help determine if this drug offers a new option for controlling this condition.
+This phase 2 study tested a drug called belantamab mafodotin in 35 people with AL amyloidosis, a rare disease where abnormal proteins build up in organs.
+Participants had already tried other treatments without success.
+The goal was to see if the drug could reduce or eliminate those harmful proteins.
+Researchers also monitored side effects closely.

 Get updates